CUDEN-CLAS/express_local/README.md

 # Express Local
-A local development environment for Cu Boulder's Web Express Platform.
+A local development environment for Cu Boulder's Web Express Platform. **The playbooks require a vault password to run properly.**

 # You will need
 * Vagrant